-While filling out college application you are sure to come across this question several times, “Why attend this college?”
-You might see it in your app, in an essay prompt, or be asked it in an interview.
-While it may seem like a simple enough question, the answer question tells the reader a lot about you and while writing out this answer, you may discover some truths about yourself too.
+While filling out college application you are sure to come across this question several times, “Why do you want to attend this school?”
+You might see it in your app, in an essay prompt, asked about it in an interview.
+While it may seem like a simple enough question, the answer question tells the reader a lot about you.
+While writing out this answer, you may discover some truths about yourself too.

 It Shows Whether You Will Fit In